NN0X/AdventOfCode-2025/README.md

 ### Swift
 Suprisingly syntax is somewhat similar to Kotlin.
 Didn't like the @main struct way of defining entry point and the fact that math library is not included by default or even importable from standard library.
 Unfortunately, although I came up with a general solution for task 2, I would not be able to implement it today in a way that it would work in a reasonable time, so I gave Gemini my unoptimized mess of a merging function and it suggested the correct approach with DSU.

+### Elixir
+Immutability is still weird for me.
+I don't like the weird pipe syntax and defmodule thing.
+I wasted around 2h trying to figure out DFS from scratch, because I didn't see that points are in order.
+Raycasting for the win.

 ## License
 This repository is licensed under the [MIT License](LICENSE.md).